-This and subsequent screen captures via the Portfolio Armor iOS app.
+Screen capture via the Portfolio Armor iPhone app.

 Capped Upside, Negative Cost

-If you were willing to cap your upside at 49% over the same time frame, this was the optimal collar to hedge your Tesla shares against the same, >25% decline.
+If you were willing to cap your possible upside in Tesla at 7% over the next six months, this was the optimal collar to protect against a >20% decline over the same time frame.